-MSCI will monitor the Foreign Room of China A shares and will apply the necessary adjustment factors according to sections 3.1.6.2 and 3.2.1.4.
+MSCI will monitor the Foreign Room of China A shares and will apply the necessary adjustment factors according to section 3.1.6.2.

 Assessing Conformity with Final Size-Segment Investability Requirements

 Like for any other market, once companies are assigned to each Size-Segment, the securities of companies are evaluated for conformity with the additional Size-Segment Investability Requirements for each Size-Segment.
 However, in addition to the requirements described in the relevant sections, such as Section 2.3.6 and 3.1.6, China A shares are further screened on the basis of their Stock Connect eligibility, Size-Segment allocation status, as well additional full company market capitalization requirements.